Murder of Yeardley Love: Murder and initial arrest

 Around 2:15 a.m.
 EDT on May 3, 2010, Charlottesville police were called to Love's apartment on 14th Street in the University Corner district.
-At the scene, Love was found unresponsive and was pronounced dead.
-The 9-1-1 call from Love's roommate reported that she suffered an alcohol overdose but detectives noticed "obvious physical injuries to her body" upon arrival.
+At the scene, Love was found unresponsive, and was pronounced dead.
+The 9-1-1 call from Love's roommate reported that she suffered an alcohol overdose, but detectives noticed "obvious physical injuries to her body" upon arrival.
 The suspect, George Huguely, was living next door.

-On May 4, Huguely was charged with murdering Love and was held in the Albemarle-Charlottesville Regional Jail.
-At a May 6 court appearance, his attorney, Fran Lawrence, stated: "Ms. Love's death was not intended but an accident with a tragic outcome."
+On May 4, Huguely was charged with murdering Love, and was held in the Albemarle-Charlottesville Regional Jail.
+At a May 6 court appearance, his attorney, Fran Lawrence, stated: “Ms. Love's death was not intended, but an accident with a tragic outcome.”
 Huguely appeared at the hearing via video.

-Huguely and Love dated over the course of two years but had broken up.
-At the Charlottesville police station, Huguely waived his Miranda rights and narrated graphic details of his assaulting Love, stating that he kicked open her locked bedroom door and "shook Love and her head repeatedly hit the wall".
-Furthermore, Huguely admitted that he took, and intended to destroy, her Apple laptop computer when he fled her apartment.
-Evidence that police seized from Huguely's apartment included two Apple laptop computers, a spiral notebook, two white socks, bathroom and entryway rugs and a Virginia lacrosse shirt with a red stain.
-Investigators also followed leads of domestic violence between Huguely and Love, including threatening email and text messages that he sent to her post-breakup, a violent encounter between the couple that was broken up by several visiting lacrosse players from the University of North Carolina at Chapel Hill and an incident in which Huguely attacked Love while drunk but did not recall hitting her.
+Huguely and Love dated over the course of two years, but had broken up.
+At the Charlottesville police station, Huguely waived his Miranda rights, and narrated graphic details of his assaulting Love, stating that he kicked open her locked bedroom door, and “shook Love, and her head repeatedly hit the wall.”
+Huguely admitted that he took, and intended to destroy, her Apple laptop computer when he fled her apartment.
+Evidence that police seized from Huguely's apartment included two Apple laptop computers, a spiral notebook, two white socks, bathroom and entryway rugs, and a Virginia lacrosse shirt with a red stain.
+Investigators also followed leads of domestic violence between Huguely and Love, including threatening email and text messages that he sent to her post-breakup; a violent encounter between the couple that was broken up by several visiting lacrosse players from the University of North Carolina at Chapel Hill; and an incident in which Huguely attacked Love while drunk, whereafter Huguely claimed he did not recall hitting her.
 An unnamed student reported that the couple broke up after the drunken Huguely assaulted Love.